Do I have to live on campus?

 Domestic Students: Domestic Students: If you are completing coursework at a college in the U.S., you may submit a request for a transfer credit estimate.
 Start the process.

 International Students: Lawrence requires a Course by Course Evaluation Report directly from Educational Credential Evaluators (ECE) or World Education Services (WES).
-If you are an international student completing coursework in the U.S., you may email an unofficial transcript to, Marcy O’Malley for review.
+If you are an international student completing coursework in the U.S., you may email an unofficial transcript to the Director of International Admissions for review.